Nedelis/sl3aio/docs/source/examples/general.rst

 If you already have some SQLite3 database with existing tables and you want to use it asynchronously with sl3aio, you can create a ``SolidTable`` instance using the ``SolidTable.from_database`` method.
 Here's an example:

-First of all, import the necessary classes from the module.
+First of all, import the necessary classes from the module:

 .. code-block:: python